Women's Hair Loss Treatment Myths

 Myth 2- Boys don’t have Trichotillomania

 No matter how true it might sound, it isn’t.
 Even boys can have it, and you will be surprised to know that the rates of trichotillomania for both boys and girls during childhood are pretty similar.
 It’s just that men can hide it in a much better way by either shaving their face or head.
+This is why female hair loss treatment options are crucial for addressing the unique challenges faced by women.

 It is quite fashionable for men to sport a bald look, but if women do it, she will attract some weird glances.
 Regardless of the variations in rates, studies usually show that trichotillomania presentation is similar for men and women, and response to treatment is similar for men and women.